agenium-scale/nsimd/README.md

       commands with 'cuda-host-c++'.
 The latter defaults to GCC on Linux systems and MSVC on Windows systems.
-The user can of course choose a specific version and path of this host compiler via the '-comp=cuda-hostc++,... parameters.
+The user can of course choose a specific version and path of this host compiler via the '-comp=cuda-host-c++,... parameters.
 If nvcc is not chosen as the default C++ compiler but is used for compilation then its default C++ host compiler is 'c++'.
 The latter can also be customized via the '-comp=c++,...' command line switch.